Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 """

-Projects to a local UTM zone (or specified CRS) for distance/area operations.
+Projects to a local UTM zone (or specified CRS) for distance/area work.

-Uses a cached transformer to prevent drift accumulation.
+Uses a cached transformer with explicit axis order to prevent drift.

 """